7orlum/SmtpTelegramGateway/README.md

 # Other configure options

-You can configure program via command line parameters:
+Apart from configuration via "appsettings.yaml," the program can also be configured using command line parameters:
    ```ps
    SmtpTelegramGateway.exe --SmtpPort 25 --TelegramBotToken 111:ABC --Routing:0:Email * --Routing:0:TelegramChat 222 --Logging:LogLevel:Default Debug
    ```
-or via environment variables:
+or using environment variables:
    ```
    SmtpPort=25
    TelegramBotToken=111__ABC